c-cube/blag/content/atp/resolution1.rst

 You can test it on easy problems defined in the `TPTP syntax <http://tptp.org/>`_, for instance some of the `Pelletier Problems <http://cedeela.fr/~simon/files/pelletier_problems_1_to_47.tgz>`_ (some of which are too hard for the prover!).
+TPTP is also an archive with literally thousands of problems (from easy to very hard) in the common syntax described above.

 Preamble
 --------